Nuclear Medicine/PET (Molecular Imaging)

-Physicians in UT Southwestern Medical Center’s Nuclear Medicine/PET Program use small amounts of radioactive medicine (radiopharmaceuticals) to produce images or deliver radiation to a specific area to treat diseases such as lymphoma, ovarian cancer, and pancreatic cancer.
+Physicians in UT Southwestern Medical Center’s Nuclear Medicine/PET Program use small amounts of radioactive medicine (radiopharmaceuticals) to produce images in a wide variety of malignancies.

 Nuclear medicine imaging is unique because it provides doctors with information about both structure and function, such as blood flow, filtration, and metabolism, of the various organs being scanned.
 It’s a way to gather medical information that would otherwise be unavailable, require surgery, or necessitate more expensive diagnostic tests.

-Through nuclear medicine, our physicians can often identify abnormalities very early in the progress of a disease, long before many medical problems are apparent with other diagnostic tests.
+Through nuclear medicine, our physicians can often identify abnormalities very early in the progress of a disease, long before many anatomic changes are apparent with other diagnostic tests.

 When you undergo nuclear medicine imaging, you’re usually injected with the radiopharmaceutical substance, although it may be ingested or inhaled.
 The amount of radioactivity is very small, and there is no significant danger from nuclear medicine scans.